 Situated in the iconic landmark on the south bank skyline, the OXO Tower restaurant and brasserie offers modern British cuisine with tantalising pan-Asian flavours and boasts incredible views over the Thames and London city from the 250-foot terrace bar.
 Enjoying an eighth floor location, the fine dining restaurant also has a superb vegetarian/vegan menu, and has experienced sommeliers on-hand to assist in selecting from the 800-strong fine wine list.

-Terrace on Piccadilly BOOK TERRACE ON PICCADILLY
+Terrace at The Dilly BOOK TERRACE ON PICCADILLY

 Portrait Restaurant BOOK PORTRAIT RESTAURANT

 Standing 92-feet above ground level at the top of the National Portrait Gallery, Portrait restaurant has enviable views of London’s landmarks such as Big Ben and Nelson’s Column, making it one of the capital’s most sought after dining areas.
 Offering a seasonal British menu with locally sourced ingredients and an extensive cocktail menu, the restaurant is flooded with light from its wall of windows, allowing for those sensational views.

 Renowned Hong Kong based restaurant group aqua’s kyoto branch boasts unparalleled views of central London from its fifth floor rooftop terrace.
 The Japanese restaurant offers diners the chance to escape from London city life with its beautiful interior, featuring dimmed lighting, painted wall murals, plush velvet seating and a huge Japanese lantern centrepiece.
 Its extensive food and wine menus and in-house sushi bar are guaranteed to meet all dining requirements.